interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 This test step attempts to mutate the subscription on every secondary DSS instance (that is, instances through which the subscription has not been created) to confirm that such mutations are properly propagated to every DSS.

+Note that this step is repeated for every secondary DSS instance.

 #### 🛑 Subscription can be mutated on secondary DSS check

 If the secondary DSS does not allow the subscription to be mutated, either the secondary DSS or the primary DSS are in violation of one or both of the following requirements: